fortrabbit/blog/fortrabbit-hiccups-behind-the-scenes.md

 ---
 title: Hiccups
 author: fl
-excerpt: "Behind the scenes when something goes wrong."
+excerpt: Behind the scenes when something goes wrong.
 created: 2013-05-21
+published: true
+tags:
+  - chronicles
 ---

 **Not an easy post to write:** During the last two weeks a few of our customers had to experience some downtimes.
 Read here what basically is going on and what that means to us.